Quam-Diu/RepData_PeerAssessment1/PA1_template.md

 The dataset is stored in a comma-separated-value (CSV) file and there are a total of 17,568 observations on it.

-To complete this asigment five questions / problems should be resolved, beginning with the loading in the data to be analized into R.
+To complete this assignment five questions / problems should be resolved, beginning with the loading in the data to be analyzed into R.

 ## Loading and preprocessing the data